johannanguyen/Pokedex/README.md

 To use:
 1. Clone this repository
+2. Navigate to the repository in your terminal
-2. Install flask by running the following in your terminal:<br>
+3. Install flask by running the following in your terminal:<br>
     `pip install flask` -or- <br>
     `pip3 install flask`
 3. Install pygame by running the following in your terminal:<br>